sc0des/blog/README.md

 php artisan serve
 ```

-To access admin dashboard for the application use the following credentials
+To access as admin for the application use the following credentials

 - username: admin@writeups.com
+- passworrd: admin123

+To access as user for the application use can register or can use the following credentials

+- username: test@writeups.com
-- passworrd: 123456789
+- passworrd: test1234

 ## Screenshots